Generic Name: diphenhydramine/ibuprofen (DYE-fen-HYE-dra-meen/EYE-bue-PROE-fen)

 - Advil PM should not be used in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Advil PM may cause harm to the fetus.
 Do not take it during the last 3 months of pregnancy.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Advil PM while you are pregnant.
-It is not known if Advil PM is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Advil PM.

 Possible side effects of Advil PM: